 Patients’ evaluations are often assessed through satisfaction surveys.
 In palliative care, for instance, these examine patients’ quality of life (Mitchell et al. 2008) as well as the degree of satisfaction of patients and their families with palliative care services (Ingleton et al., 2004).
 However, this method suffers from several limitations.
 The form as well as the way of using words in the questionnaire might influence the final results (Fowler, 1995; Oppenheim, 2001).
 In addition, inherent characteristics of survey research make it impossible to get a high response rate.
-Finally, time-consuming with face-to-face interviews and reliability issues of a of research designs such as and blinding are other limitations (Boynton & Greenhalgh, 2004).
+Finally, time-consuming with face-to-face interviews and reliability issues of a less robust nature of research designs such as lack of randomisation and/or control and blinding are other limitations (Boynton & Greenhalgh, 2004).